 When you’re ready and you’ve validated that your prospective customers are interested in your business idea, then it’s time to move on to create a more detailed business model.

-This time, you’ll want to actually figure out and forecast your revenue and expenses, plan for purchasing assets, and figure out if your business can actually be profitable.
-These forecasts will also help you figure out how much money you’ll need to start your business and get through the early days.
+This time, you’ll want to actually figure out what your revenue and expenses will be.
+This will help you figure out if your business can actually be profitable.
+An added benefit is that these forecasts will also help you figure out how much money you’ll need to start your business and get through the early days.

 You should create the following projections: